arsy786/mern-crud-app/README.md

 In this example, the Model is represented by the UserModel, the Controller is represented by the UserController, and the Route is defined using the Express Router.
 The UserService is an intermediary between the UserController and UserModel, responsible for implementing complex business logic, and accessing multiple Models.

-## 11. Express REST API Example (No Service)
+## 12. Express REST API Example (No Service)

-<ins>NOTE: </ins>
+<ins>NOTE:</ins>
 <br>
 🚨 This is the most common approach for creating Express REST API's.
 <br>
-🚨 This does not mean it is the only approach and that Services are bad, it is simply something to be aware of when reading other devs API's and developing your own.
+🚨 This does not mean it is the only approach and that Services are bad, it is simply something to consider when reading other devs API's and developing your own.